zepedrob16/lbaw1742/artefacts/artefact-2/artefact-2.md

 Authenticated User | A user that has authenticated into his account on the system.
 Can upvote and downvote articles if desired, comment on any post, manage **his** comments, post a news item and manage **his** news items. | jlopes69
 Moderator | An Authenticated User that has been promoted.
 Has all previous privileges but can also remove comments and posts made by other users if needed. | jlopes69
 Admin | Authenticated user.
 Responsible for the management of users and for some specific supervisory and moderation functions. | admin
-API | External API to extract tv show information from trusted databases. | TVDB API | External API that extracts information, from trusted databases, about movies. | IMDB
+TVDB API | External API to extract tv show information from a trusted database. | TVDB IMDB API | External API to extract movie information from a trusted database. | IMDB

 > Table 1: Identification of actors, including a brief description and examples.